DanielNawrot/ASCII-Text-Generator/README.md

 ## ASCII Text Image Generator

 In this project, I learned some fundamental aspects of python, such as image processing and arrays.
 I used basic python to convert any image into an array of characters, replicating the image.
+My program allows you to control how much you resize the original image, as well as inverting the values of the image, which can provide better results for darker images.

 Example: